N1klasge1sler/Errx/README.md

 Universal CLI and IDE agent for explaining, contextualizing, and fixing terminal errors using local or remote LLMs.

 ## Project Vision
-Error-Clarity aims to eliminate meaningless error messages by transforming raw terminal output into clear explanations, root-cause analysis, and actionable fix suggestions — directly inside the developer workflow.
+Errx aims to eliminate meaningless error messages by transforming raw terminal output into clear explanations, root-cause analysis, and actionable fix suggestions — directly inside the developer workflow.

 ## Problem Statement
 Terminal errors are cryptic, contextless, and time-consuming to debug.
 Developers are forced to search documentation, forums, or copy errors into external tools, breaking flow and productivity.

-## What Error-Clarity Does
+## What Errx Does
 - Captures terminal errors and stack traces
 - Analyzes project context and relevant source code
 - Explains why the error happened